brandur/sorg/content/fragments/macbook-12.md

 ---
-title: Notes on the New 12" MacBook
+title: Notes on the new 12" MacBook
 published_at: 2015-05-19T13:17:50Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---